michelleful/code-blog/_posts/2014-08-05-intro-to-fold-and-reduce.markdown

 Suppose you have a function that takes two arguments and combines them to give a result.
 You know lots of functions like this -- addition `+` is one, multiplication `*` is another.
-How can you generalise this function to handle more than two arguments, specifically, a whole array of elements?
+How can you generalise this function to handle more than two arguments, specifically, a whole list of elements?
 [1]

-This is where `fold` comes in. `fold` is a higher-order function that takes a binary function and an accumulator (we'll get to what this means soon), and returns a function capable of processing a whole array of elements in a logical way.
+This is where `fold` comes in. `fold` is a higher-order function that takes a binary function and an accumulator (we'll get to what this means soon), and returns a function capable of processing a whole list of elements in a logical way.

 <br/>